bobblet11/sentinel-backend/README.md

         docker-compose up --build
         ```
     *   You will see the logs from all the microservices streaming in this terminal.
+    *   **Note**: PostgreSQL starts automatically with the dev container, but you can also run individual services:
+        ```bash
+        # Start specific services
+        docker compose up postgres db-service -d

+        # Start all services
+        docker compose up --build
+        ```

 3.  **Stopping the Services:**
     *   Press `Ctrl+C` in the terminal where `docker-compose` is running.